mmazzarolo/mmazzarolo.com/content/blog/2020-10-24-adding-react-native-web/index.md

 Create React App expects your project to follow a [specific directory structure](https://create-react-app.dev/docs/folder-structure).

-Depending on how your current React Native setup looks like, you might need to make some changes to its directory structure to support the Create React App convention.
+Depending on how your current React Native setup looks like, you might need to make some changes to accommodate the Create React App convention.

 The next steps will assume you're starting with a directory structure similar to the following: